yesiamapony/Azure-ELK-Stack/README.md

 | WEB-2    | No                  | 10.0.0.4             |
 | WEB-3    | No                  | 10.0.0.4             |

-### Elk Configuration
+---------- Elk Configuration----------

-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

-What is the main advantage of automating configuration with Ansible?

-	The main advantage of using Ansible is scalability, as any further virtual machines that need provisioning/configuration can be rapidly set up via playbooks.
+Ansible was used to deploy and configure these virtual machines which makes the system scaleable and can be rapidly expanded at ease using Ansible playbooks.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 	* - Download and install Docker
 	* - Download and install Docker Module/software
 	* - Increase virtual memory